NikolayHadzhiev03/ReactProjectDefence/README.md

 ## How to Run

+How to Run

-Start the server using the command:
+Start the server by navigating to the server directory and using the command:

 node server.js

-Run the application with:
+Go to the client directory and run the application with:

 npm run dev